Azure/portaldocs/portal-sdk/generated/portalfx-inproduct-feedback.md

 1. How difficult or easy was it...
 1. How valuable was...

 English strings are validated to ensure questions are formatted correctly.
 Each question is then followed by a rating scale which the user must complete before submitting the feedback.
-Users my also choose to provide additional comments.
+Users may also choose to provide additional comments.

 <a name="in-product-feedback-what-s-in-the-survey-example"></a>
 ### Example